varlociraptor/varlociraptor.github.io/content/docs/reporting-issues.md

   {"TumorNormal": {"tumor": "tumor.bam", "normal": "normal.bam", "purity": 1.0}}}}}}'
 ```

-The first section `expected`, has to be edited by you in order to denote the expected allele frequencies, and the posterior probabilities.
+The first section `expected`, has to be edited by you in order to denote the expected alteration fractions (variant allele frequencies/allelic fractions or methylation rates), and the posterior probabilities.
 Thereby, both fields are optional.

 Finally, the testcase can be zipped and attached to a [new issue in our issue tracker](https://github.com/varlociraptor/varlociraptor/issues).